amorist/awesome/README.md

 - [library](https://github.com/zxing-js/library) - Multi-format 1D/2D barcode image processing library, usable in JavaScript ecosystem.
 - [vscode-drawio](https://github.com/hediet/vscode-drawio) - This unofficial extension integrates Draw.io (also known as diagrams.net) into VS Code.
 - [type-graphql](https://github.com/MichalLytek/type-graphql) - Create GraphQL schema and resolvers with TypeScript, using classes and decorators!
-- [ream](https://github.com/ream/ream) - A super-fast SSR framework for Vue.js 3 ⚡️
+- [ream](https://github.com/ream/ream) - A toolkit for building web apps, powered by Vite.
 - [github-url-detection](https://github.com/fregante/github-url-detection) - Which GitHub page are you on?
 Is it an issue?
 Is it a list?
 Perfect for your WebExtension or userscript.
 - [ar-cutpaste](https://github.com/cyrildiagne/ar-cutpaste) - Cut and paste your surroundings using AR
 - [Thief-Book-VSCode](https://github.com/cteamx/Thief-Book-VSCode) - VScode 上一款真正的摸鱼插件